jewelshkjony/fast-cli/README.md

 2. The installation is successful.
 You're now good to use the FAST CLI.

 ## 🤔 How to update the installed version
+#### 📩 Using Fast Command
+---
+1. Open terminal and run `fast upgrade`.
+2. If an update is available it will ask to download it.
+Enter `Yes` to download the latest update.
+3. It will download the latest version.
+Wait while it downloads.
+4. Done.

 #### 🖥️ Windows Only
 ---
 1. Make sure that FAST is already installed on your system.